parsiya/parsiya.net/content/post/2015/2015-08-01-network-traffic-attribution-on-windows.markdown

 {{< imgcap src="/images/2015/TrafficAttribution1/01.PNG" title="Notepad++ traffic in Netmon" >}}

-There’s another `suspicious process` up there.
+There's another `suspicious process` up there.
 Select `gup.exe` and we can see it is also related to `Notepad++` as it's creating a TLS connection to `notepad-plus-plus.org`.

 {{< imgcap src="/images/2015/TrafficAttribution1/02.PNG" title="gup.exe traffic in Netmon" >}}

-But wait, there’s more.
+But wait, there's more.
 There may be traffic that is not correctly attributed due to the way that Netmon identifies traffic.
 We may be able to find some extra stuff there.
-Here’s a Catch-22, there may be traffic related to our application that Netmon wasn’t able to correlate back to the process but how can we identify it if we do not know the endpoints.
+Here's a Catch-22, there may be traffic related to our application that Netmon wasn't able to correlate back to the process but how can we identify it if we do not know the endpoints.
 We will be using Procmon to compile a more comprehensive endpoint collection later.

 ### 4.1.1 How to search in Netmon?
 `Contains` is a filter that allows us to do case-insensitive searchs for strings.
 For example we can use this filter to search for packets with destinations containing the string `sourceforge`.
 We can use the following filters (they both do the same thing):